franklyT/kohai.js/README.md

 * HTML structure copying, e.g. from index and nested pages.

-Components are loaded into an HTML page as follows:
+Components are loaded sequentially into an HTML page as follows:

 ```
 <script>